2015–16 Bahrain First Division League

-The 2015–16 Bahraini First Division League (also known as VIVA Bahrain League for sponsorship reasons), was the 59th top-level football season in Bahrain.
-Fourteen teams participated with Muharraq as the defending champions after securing the championship last season for the thirty-third time.
+The 2015–16 Bahraini First Division League was the 59th top-level football season in Bahrain.
+Fourteen teams participated.
+Muharraq was the defending champions after securing their thirty-third championship the previous season.

 The league began on 26 October 2015.

 Teams

 Bahrain SC and Al-Shabab were relegated at the end of the previous campaign and replaced by Al-Ahli and Sitra.
 Sitra Club bounced back after one season away from the top flight and Al-Ahli were back after spending 4 years in the second tier.